oeco/infoamazonia-maps/README.md

 	psql -d amazonia -f desmata-update.sql

+## Deforestation data from Imazon SAD

+Follow the steps to update the map:

+1. Download the latest file at: http://www.imazongeo.org.br/doc/downloads.php

+2. Create new folder at `data` directoy following the partern 'data/{year}-{month}'.
+For example, folder for April 2013 should be named `2013-04`.

+3. Expand the zip file downloaded at this diretory.

+4. Imazon doesn't follow a convention for column names at the shapefile.
+The map uses three attributes: area, month and year.
+Follow the steps to create new columns which TileMill will understand:

+  1. Open the shapefile with QGIS;
+  2. Right-click the layer and open attribute table;
+  3. Enable 'Edit mode' by clicking at the pen button bellow or type `Ctrl+E`;
+  4. Open 'Field Calculator' by clicking at calculator button or type `Ctrl+I`;
+  5. Create a new field name `area` by typing the name, choosing type 'real' (setting lenght 20, precision 10) and adding current field name at expression textbox (for 2013, it's 'Shape_area');
+  6. Create a new field name `area` by typing the name, choosing type 'real' (setting lenght 20, precision 10) and adding current field name at expression textbox (should be 'Shape_area');
+  7. Create a new field name `year` by typing the name, choosing type 'integer' and adding current field name at expression textbox (should be 'ano');
+  8. Create a new field name `month` by typing the name, choosing type 'integer' and adding current field name at expression textbox (should be 'mes');

+5. At TileMill, add a new layer for this file, following naming convention already used.
+Make the file path relative by removing everything before 'data/2013...', and set class to 'deforestation_alerts';

+6. Check if layer is renderend properly and upload it to Mapbox;

+7. Commit your changes to this repository.

 ## Fires

 These projects are also is being powered by the postgres database.
 They are broken out into separate projects so preserve interactivity for both the high-intensity (yellow) layer, and the recent fires layer (red).
 Data for both these layer has been included in the desmata.sql dump.